-The billion dollar computer game fortnite is causing a lot more than 2 weeks of distraction in my household.
+The billion-dollar computer game Fortnite is causing a lot more than two weeks of distraction in my household.

 If you don’t understand this headline, you don’t have a tech Geek in your life or a child over the age of 9 (lucky you)!
 This is the biggest computer game in the world right now.